Robust inference for threshold regression models: EMPIRICAL APPLICATION: GROWTH AND DEBT

 To see if such conclusion holds across different countries, we proceeded by first applying Hansen (1996)'s test for the presence of threshold effect on Reinhart and Rogoff's (2010) data for countries with relatively long time spans without missing observations.
 For Australia($n=107$) and the UK($n=178 $), the $p$-values with 1000 bootstraps were 0.795 and 0.98 so we conclude that there is no threshold effect for these countries in the relationship between the GDP growth and the debt-to-GDP ratio.

-For data from Sweden for the period 1881-2009 ($n=129$), the $p$-value for Hansen (1996)'s test of presence of threshold effect with 1000 bootstraps for the whole sample is 0.048, while for the lower and upper regimes, divided by $\hat{\gamma}$, they were 0.979 and 0.131, respectively.
-Applying our continuity tests based on 10,000 bootstraps yield $p$-value of 0.091 for $Q_{n}$ test and 0.097 for $QLR_{n}$ test.
+For data from Sweden for the period 1881-2009 ($n=129$), the $p$-value for Hansen (1996)'s test of presence of threshold effect with 1000 bootstraps for the whole sample is 0.048, while for the lower and upper regimes, divided by $\widehat{\gamma}$, they were 0.979 and 0.131, respectively.
 The estimated jump model is:

 with the lower regime having 61 observations and upper regime containing 68.
-Here again, the coefficient of debt-to-GDP ratio is not statistically significant.
+The coefficient of debt-to-GDP ratio is not statistically significant.

-The grid bootstrap confidence intervals for $\gamma _{0}$ were (15.3, $ \infty $) and (16.4, $\infty $) for 95$\%$ and 90$\%$ confidence levels.
+The grid bootstrap confidence intervals for $\gamma _{0}$ were (15.3, $ \infty $) and (16.4, $\infty$) for 95$\%$ and 90$\%$ confidence levels.
 Shown in Figures 3 are linear interpolation of 90$\%$ bootstrap quantiles at 27 grid points with 399 bootstraps and linear interpolation of QLR test statistic at each of 54 grid points.
-This is in line with our finding that the confidence interval for $\gamma _{0}$ tends to become much wider as the model becomes a kink model as reflected by the cube root convergence rate.

-The coefficients of debt-to-GDP ratio were also not significant in the estimated kink model, which need to be read with caution in the light of the continuity test: